 - Value: lower cost of cross-company integration; better customer experience

 7. Drug labeling.
-The process to maintain labeling on prescription drugs is complex with varying requirements depending on the region where the drug is marketed.
-There are multiple experts who need to be involved to document various aspects of the label resulting in lengthy reviews and multiple iterations to get the label approved.
+The process to maintain labeling on prescription drugs is complex.
+Varying requirements depend on the region where the drug is marketed.
+Multiple experts need to be involved to document various aspects of the label, resulting in lengthy reviews and multiple iterations to get the label approved.

-By creating a blockchain network where all the parties involved can share information and provide an immutable view of the label at various points makes it fast, easy, and less costly to update and maintain the labels.
+Creating a blockchain network where all the parties involved can share information and provide an immutable view of the label makes it fast, easy, and less costly to update and maintain the labels.